JerryI/wljs-docs/docs/frontend/instruction.md

 slug: /
 ---
 # Quick start
-Wolfram Language Notebook __requires  `wolframscript` (see Freeware [Wolfram Engine](https://www.wolfram.com/engine/) or Wolfram Kernel)__ installed on your PC/Mac.
+Wolfram Language Notebook __requires  `wolframscript` (see Freeware [Wolfram Engine](https://www.wolfram.com/engine/) or Wolfram Kernel)__ installed on your PC/Mac. *If not, WLJS application will redirect you to the official page*

 :::note
-Tested with Wolfram Engine 13.X - 14.X
+Tested with Wolfram Engine 13.1 - 14.0
 :::

 ![](./../1_oEnvgJSyL-PNDTW8arOehw.webp)